good4Ya/FPGA-CRC32-8bit/README.md

 # FPGA-CRC32-8bit
-implement of a CRC32 on FPGA with GMII usable interface
+implementation of a CRC32 on FPGA with GMII usable interface